taqu/ForceLineFeedCode/README.md

     - Load a setting file, just the name "_forcelinefeedcode.xml", just in the solution directory

 # Setting File
-A example setting file is below,
+An example setting file is below,

 ```
 <?xml version="1.0" encoding="utf-8"?>